-Creative Horizons is a collaboration between ASU’s Melikian Center, the Havighurst Center at Miami University, Ohio, and the Institute on Russia at the University of South Florida.
+Creative Horizons was a collaboration between ASU’s Melikian Center, the Havighurst Center at Miami University, Ohio, and the Institute on Russia at the University of South Florida.
 Alongside support for faculty and students at their respective universities, all three units share a commitment to promoting a greater understanding of Russia and the surrounding region.
-Building on separate experiments in virtual programming since Spring 2020, this joint venture will give audiences in Arizona, Florida, Ohio and beyond the opportunity to hear from working artists in the region as they discuss their methods, perspectives and aspirations.
+Building on separate experiments in virtual programming since Spring 2020, this joint venture gave audiences in Arizona, Florida, Ohio and beyond the opportunity to hear from working artists in the region as they discussed their methods, perspectives and aspirations.

 'Paging Ukraine' is a theatre performance from Romania based on stories of women from Ukraine in the context of the war directed by Anda Dragan with actresses Ioana Cojocarescu and Sorana Esanu.